 Things are hectic as our group races through the knee-high grass, dogs running back and forth with tails wagging, alternately going on point or being released to “hunt the bird.”
 After 15 minutes of almost flat-out running, a lone bird finally explodes from a patch of tall grass.
 Five guns swing in unison.
 Fielder yells “HEN!”
 Guns drop, but our hearts still race from the long chase.

 “Wow, that was FUN!” says Orsburn.
 “That is what I read about in magazines and why I wanted to hunt wild birds.
 I don’t care if it was a hen or rooster.
 Just the excitement of chasing a wild bird across the open prairie was enough for me.”
 Our group talks excitedly as we catch our breath and give the dogs a break.

 “That is classic upland bird hunting right there,” says Fielder.
 “That is just what I was looking for.”

 “The dogs worked perfectly together” adds Stokes.
 “It was fun watching each dog honor the other dog’s point, then when released they would try to flush and hunt the bird again.”

-After the dogs are rested and watered we decide to call it a day and load up in the trucks and head for camp.
+After the dogs are rested and watered we decided to call it a day and load up in the trucks and head for camp.

 After another dinner around a glowing campfire, replete with fresh pheasant cooked in a cast-iron skillet and whole ear corn tossed in the coals to roast, we gather around the campfire to share hunting stories from the past and take long pulls from a bottle of Wild Turkey American Honey.
 Favorite hunting dogs are cussed and discussed, duck hunting tactics analyzed, and Lippert shares with us hunting stories from his childhood growing up in Ohio.